 Historically, each quarter of the village had its own watchtower to warn the residents from attacks from other villages/quarters, and there would have been an old quarter under or near-by to each of these watchtowers.

-from there on the way to Nizwa on the village of Zukait stop at cylindrical tombs that date back to the third millennium BC.
-Located on a hilltop in the Al Dakhiliyah region, they are made of mountain rock stacked to create a distinctive beehive shape.
-From there we continue our journey to the old capital city of Oman Nizwa.
-We will arrive there in the afternoon, and after the Hotel check-in, you have free leisure time for the rest of the day.
+From there on the way to Nizwa on the village of Zukait stop at cylindrical tombs that date back to the third millennium BC, located on a hilltop in the Al Dakhiliyah region, they are made of mountain rock stacked to create a distinctive beehive shape, from there we continue our journey to the old capital city of Oman Nizwa, we’ll arrive there in the afternoon, and after the Hotel check-in, you have free leisure time for the rest of the day.

-Day 4 Nizwa Fort & Market- Green mountain- Birkat Al moz- Nizwa
+Day 4 Nizwa Fort & Market- Jabal Akhdar (Green Mountain) – Birkat Al moz- Nizwa

 Today in the morning we visit Nizwa Souq, a wide variety of vendors offering their goods in the streets of the souk, where you can find vegetables, pottery, jewelry, handicrafts, Omani sweet (Halwa) dates, spice, and souvenirs which are sold in authentic old market halls that few places can boast especially interesting is the Friday cattle market when the locals from the nearby villages come to sell their cattle and chickens in a circus-style open market place.

-After green Mountain visit Birkat Al Mauz, it has a large Falaj system that supplies water date palms, and vegetables for many orchards, it’s listed to the UNICCO organization, it’s worth spending some time walking around the old part of the village.
+After green Mountain visit Birkat Al Mauz, it has a large Falaj system that supplies water date palms and vegetables for many orchards, it’s listed to the UNICCO organization, and it’s worth spending some time walking around the old part of the village.

-Day 5 Nizwa-Jabreen Castle- Misfah Al Abreen- Al Hamra- Wadi Ghul- Jabal Shams (The Grand Canyon of Oman)
+Day 5 Nizwa-Jabreen Castle- Misfah Al Abreen- Al Hamra- Wadi Ghul-Grand Canyon (Jabal Shams)

 from there drive into Wadi Nakhar its beautiful sites, a spectacular view which derives its name from the local word (necrosis), which means the process of rock sculpture «erosion» as the water of this valley formed during the time periods.